Choosing The Best Portable Air Compressor For Car Tires

-In other words, how much air the compressor pump is able to send down the air hose to be used to fill up your car or truck tires.
+In other words, how much air the compressor pump is able to send down the air hose to be used to fill up tires.

-The larger the CFM rating a portable air compressor pump has, the quicker it will be able to inflate your tires.
-However, a compressor with a higher CFM rating will be larger, which requires more power from your auto (higher amperage draw).
+The larger the CFM rating a portable air compressor pump has, the quicker it is able to inflate your tires.
+However, a compressor with a higher CFM rating will be larger, which requires more power from your auto.

-This isn't necessarily a bad thing, just that a more powerful portable air compressor pump (higher CFM) will need to be connected directly to your car's battery as a 12-volt outlet won't be able to supply the necessary power.
+This isn't necessarily a bad thing.
+It's just that a more powerful portable air compressor pump (higher CFM) needs to be connected directly to your car's battery.
+This is because a 12-volt outlet won't be able to supply the necessary power.

 An air compressor pump will have a different CFM rating depending on the air pressure it is 'pressing' against.

-As the pressure inside the tire increases, the air compressor pump has to work harder to put more air in, so its CFM rating decreases as the pressure increases.
+Gradually, as the pressure inside the tire increases, the air compressor pump has to work harder to put more air in.
+Because of this, its CFM rating decreases as the pressure increases.